okmas/todo-list-frontend/README.md

 this one is the only component that splits the pattern.)
 - Representational: all the other ones

+To see the component design structure, see component-diagram.png.

 Frameworks and libraries used
 -----------------
 - `react`